Circumcision: Benefits, Procedures and Risks

 When you learned that you were having a boy, you probably started thinking about circumcision.
 The decision to have your son circumcised can be difficult and can involve a number of considerations, including your culture, religion, and personal preferences.

 What is a circumcision?

-Boys are born with a covering over the head of the penis called the glans.
-This covering is also called the foreskin.
+Boys are born with a covering over the head of the penis, which is called the glans, or foreskin.
 During circumcision, the foreskin is surgically removed, exposing the glans.
 Circumcision is usually performed in the first two to three weeks after the baby is born.

 Making a Circumcision Decision

 The American Academy of Pediatrics has not found sufficient supporting evidence to medically recommend circumcision or argue against it.
 Despite the possible benefits and risks, circumcision is neither essential nor detrimental to your son’s health.